 Øster Farigmagsgade 5, 1353 København K, CSS - Bygning 33, Opgang M, Building: 33.1.28

 Broadly speaking my research focuses on organisational aspects of economy.
-I am interested in the communicative and material structures that "make" and "break" different organisations, as well as the socialities that emerge from, or are challenged by, specific economic arrangements.
-Thematically I have worked with diverse forms of organised crime, social movements, cultural economy and experience economy with a focus on ethical and political dimensions.
+Thematically I have worked with different forms of organised crime, social movements and experience economies with a focus on ethical and political dimensions.

 Primary fields of research

-I have worked extensively with different types of organised crime enterprise in Italy.
-In particular I explored diverse collective efforts to oppose and prevent their success, for example, through anti-mafia food production, tourism initiatives and the social reuitilisation of confiscated businesses and property.
+I have carried out extensive fieldwork with different types of organised crime enterprise in Italy.
+In particular I explored diverse collective efforts to oppose and prevent the success of mafia-type relations, for example, through anti-mafia food production, tourism initiatives and the social reuitilisation of confiscated businesses and property.
 This work developed a theoretical connection between social movement theories, and economic philosophy and cultural studies.

 I am mapping out diverse gang economies in the Øresund region, and investigating their aesthetic and material infrastructures.
 My research is supported by Carlsberg Foundation and is carried out in collaboration with the 'Centre for Global Criminology'.
 At the centre, we aim to develop a novel and ethnographically oriented approach to the study of criminal developments in our contemporary world where crime increasingly travels across national borders.

-My teaching and supervision seek to inspire diverse ways of conceptualising and doing economy across scales and sectors.
-I have also worked more pragmatically as a consultant in critical experiential design for different contexts (E.g. museums, political campaigns, tourism sites and itineraries, libraries, commercial events, video games, difficult heritage sites, public urban space).
+My teaching and supervision seek to inspire diverse ways of conceptualising and doing economy and politics across scales and sectors.
+I have also worked as a consultant in critical experiential design for different contexts (E.g. museums, political campaigns, tourism sites and itineraries, libraries, commercial events, video games, difficult heritage sites, public urban space).